sdsc/llvm-roll/README.md

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.

+The roll sources assume that modulefiles provided by SDSC compiler and python rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

 ## Building